sheronimo/frontendmentor-ratingcomponent/README.md

 ## Overview

 Hi!
 This is my attempt at the Rating Component challenge.
-Although I've been working with React more recently, I decided to attempt this challenge using vanilla Javascript for the state management (in this case, dividing the "Ratings" portion and "Thank you" portion into two sections and showing/hiding them).
+Although I've been working with React more recently, I decided to attempt this challenge using pure Javascript for the state management (in this case, dividing the "Ratings" portion and "Thank you" portion into two sections and showing/hiding them).

 During my research, I learned that using `display: none` or `visibility: hidden` on an `input` element is not ideal for accessibility, so I attempted a different method using `opacity: 0` and `width: 0`.